-Transfers the site files to a remote FTP server, without archiving them first.
-This archiver engine uses the cURL library which provides better compatibility with a wide range of FTP servers.
-Host name Port 21 User name Password Initial directory Use FTP over SSL (FTPS) Ves No Passive mode workaround Test FTP connection
+DirectFTP over cURL Transfers the site files to a remote FTP server, without archiving them first.
+This archiver engine uses the cURL library which provides better compatiblity with a wide range of FTP servers.
+Host name Port 21 User name Password Initial directory Use FTP over SSL (FTPS) Yes No Use passive mode Yes No Passive mode workaround Test FTP connection